mohammadzainabbas/neo4j-pregel/doc/Pregel_API.md

 Note that by default, all values specified in the `PregelSchema` are included in the procedure results.
 To change that behaviour, we can change the visibility for individual parts of the schema.
-For more details, please refer to the xref:algorithms/pregel-api.adoc#algorithms-pregel-api-schema[dedicated documentation section].
+For more details, please refer to the [dedicated documentation section](#algorithms-pregel-api-schema).

 <a id="algorithms-pregel-api-plugin" />